Lewis stars as Ireland hammer Zimbabwe

 Paul continued her superb batting form after her career-best 95 in Ireland's win over Friday as her 63 included five boundaries.

-Granger dismissed Paul with Mupachikwa making the catch and then also took the wicket of Amy Hunter but the Irish were never in any danger as Lewis and Orla Prendergast guided them to their 179 target.
+Granger dismissed Paul with Mupachikwa taking the catch and then also took the wicket of Amy Hunter but the Irish were never in any danger as Lewis and Orla Prendergast guided them to their 179 target.

 The sides meet again on Monday in the final game of the four-match series.